Last updated September 19, 2025.

 How can I measure patch management effectiveness and compliance?

-Here’s what each one means in detail.
+Here’s what each KPI means in detail.

 Patch compliance rate